christttto/blog/_posts/thinkingOutLoud/2/2019-02-05-more-info-sessions.markdown

 Think I will apply for an hour, work on tensorflow for two.
 If I stay longer at library, will work on the portfolio.

+Been hour and half more or less.
+Have applied and followed up with most of the talks from the career fair.
+Now to tensorflow work!
+Should be proud that I got some work done! :]